Parks

 Cultural and Recreational Activities

-Napavine is a family oriented community that promotes and encourages a large number of recreational activities designed to foster a wholesome family life.
+Napavine is a family oriented city that promotes and encourages a large number of recreational activities designed to foster a wholesome family life.

 In December 1973, the newly formed Napavine Jaycees submitted a request to the Washington State Jaycees to conduct a three-day celebration as a Chapter Project.

-A Committee, which included the Napavine School Boosters, chaired by Jerry Owens, was formed and the dates of July 12th through 14th were selected.
+A Committee was formed and the dates of July 12th through 14th were selected.
 The Napavine K-12 Student Body was asked to submit ideas to name the Festival.
 The name Napavine Funtime Festival, submitted by Val Gruver, was chosen.

 Plans were made to have a Princess Napawinah Coronation, teen dance, Carnival, parade, logging show, dunk tank, concessions and a street dance.

-The Festival has also been the sponsor, along with Napavine Fire District #5, of the annual "Christmas on Parade", that has been held on the first Saturday of December, each year, for the past 26 years.
-Included is the lighting of the "Triangle" in the center of Napavine.
+The Festival has also been the sponsor, along with Lewis County Fire District #5, of the annual "Christmas on Parade", that has been held on the first Saturday of December, each year, for the past 26 years.
+Included is the lighting of the city center on 2nd Avenue.

 |